 Saturday 18 and Sunday 19 May - 5 minute pitches

 Saturday 25 and Sunday 26 May - Longer interviews

-- Thursday 10 November - you will know the outcome of your application
+Wednesday 29 May - You will know the outcome of your application!

 For more information about the process, please read the information below and if you have any questions please email firstname.lastname@example.org.

 Alongside the usual open applications, the selection panel will be looking to programme a few plays per term drawn from applications in pre-determined categories.
 These categories serve to broaden our season.
 For Autumn 2019 we have two categories to chose from.
 These are: Restoration Comedy and Foreign Language Plays.
 We believe these categories to be broad enough to encourage a wide range of applications.

 We emphasise that you can apply with any plays and that the above categories only serve to act as a guide.
 If we do not receive any applications for a category, or if all applications in a category are not of sufficient quality the panel will revert to selecting from the open applications field to fill the slots.
 In all cases the quality of submissions will continue to be the guiding principle in show selection.

 Please find below some play ideas for the Restoration Comedy category.
 As the category of Foreign Language Plays is so broad, we have not provided a shortlist.